My husband announced that I needed more meat recipes on the blog.

 - salt & pepper

-- In a 9x13 baking dish, add ½ bottle of the marinade (save the rest for another use), pineapple juice, ginger, and rosemary.
+- In a 9×13 baking dish, add 1/2 bottle of the marinade (save the rest for another use), pineapple juice, ginger, and rosemary.
 Whisk to combine.
 Add the steak, making sure that it is covered with the marinade.
 Add extra teriyaki and pineapple juice if necessary.
 Cover with plastic wrap and marinate in the fridge for at least 24 hours.

 - Remove the steak from the refrigerator about 30 minutes prior to cooking.
 Taking the chill off helps the meat to cook evenly.

 - Heat your grill to high.
 Remove the steak from the marinade and pat dry with paper towels.
+Drizzle lightly with olive oil and rub it in to coat (this prevents sticking on the grill).
 Season with salt and pepper and set aside.